 Search engine consultancies and the search engine providers themselves provide statistical summaries of online search queries.

-- Summaries may include the number of searches in a designated time period for key words that are brand names, such as Nikon, Armani, or Mercedes Benz.
+- Summaries may include the number of searches in a designated period for keywords that are brand names, such as Nikon, Armani, or Mercedes Benz.

 - They may also report the number of "views" or click-throughs resulting from search engine responses.

-Search summaries of this kind can serve as a very good measure of overall brand awareness—at least for the population of active internet users in geographical areas served by the major search engines.
+Search summaries of this kind can serve as an accurate indicator of overall brand awareness—at least for the population of active internet users in geographical areas served by the major search engines.

-Beyond this, however, brand owners are well aware that market information they can extract from search summaries has limits.
-This is because search providers, in the current legal climate, are very sensitive to user concerns about online privacy.
+Beyond this, however, brand owners are well aware that market information they can extract from search summaries has—or should have—limits.
+At the same time, search users are becoming increasingly sensitive to personal privacy risks in online shopping and browsing. .

-The focus group study is the best known qualitative approach for the study of branding.
-This is a facilitated and directed discussion with customer groups.
+The focus group study is the best known qualitative approach to branding research.
+The focus group is a group discussion, in which a skilled facilitator directs probing questions to individuals and the group as a whole.
 Brand owners sponsor focus group studies in order to assess customer attitudes—likes and dislikes—about their companies and their products and services.
-Often, the sponsors are also interested in learning customer attitudes towards their competitors.
+Often, the sponsors are also interested in learning customer attitudes toward their competitors.